panoply/spx/docs/src/views/docs/components/hooks.md

   onmount({ page }) {

+     // This method runs after the component is mounted in the DOM,
-    // Fires after connect() and for all subsequent visits console.log(page)
+     // including on initial and subsequent visits console.log(page)

   }